Michele Cappellari Python Programs

 The ability of the pPXF method to fit a large set of stellar templates together with the kinematics allows the template mismatch problem to be virtually eliminated.
 This is particularly useful given the current availability of large stellar libraries spanning wide ranges of physical parameters and having good spectral resolution.
 Excellent results have been obtained by using a few hundred template stars with pPXF, from which generally about 10-20 are selected by the program to provide detailed fits to high S/N galaxy spectra.
 An incomplete list of libraries that have been successfully used with pPXF for the kinematics extraction is given below:

-4.3 The pPXF PIC package in Python PIC
+4.4 The pPXF package in Python

 How to install: Use pip install ppxf.
 Without write access to the global site-packages directory, use pip install --user ppxf.